BennettJames/gotes/README.md

 Streamer implementations at a minimum need to be aware of sample rate and the passage of time.
 They can be extended to handle other time-sensitive and mutable state.
-For example, the `Keyboard` class is a streamer that handles realtime playback of piano notes.
+For example, the [`Keyboard`][keyboard] class is a streamer that handles realtime playback of piano notes.
 Notes can be dynamically triggered on keyboard, which will then manage the playback and eventual fadeout/removal of the note.

 Streamers can be used to output the sound in two ways: as .wav files, or as direct playback on speakers.
 Here's an example of a second-long sample being